30 Adorable Husky Pictures That Will Make You Want One

 Huskies love people and other dogs.
 They are pack-oriented and remain super loyal, but their instinct is to never be aggressive.

 This breed is very closely related to wolves as you can probably tell just by looking at them.
 A husky dog’s face shape, ears, and nose almost exactly resemble the wolf.
-Do a double-take at these 15 other dogs that look just like wolves.

 This husky probably just pooped on the floor.
 Potty training will take a lot of patience with this breed.
 As independent thinkers, they see the whole world as their toilet.
-Check out more funny dog photos that will definitely make you smile.

 As warm and fluffy as they are, huskies are strong.
 They were bred by the Chukchi Eskimos in northeastern Asia as sled dogs.
 As the nomads needed to expand their territory for survival, huskies were bred to pull loads over long distances in temperatures less than zero.